Big city takeover: how multi-channel marketing in metro areas can get you noticed by all the right companies

 Based on all these factors, the team ended up choosing Chicago and Seattle as their two new cities.
 While OOH campaigns aren’t as effective in these cities, they still had a number of multi-channel marketing strategy tricks up their sleeves—including direct mail campaigns and several other channels.

 While we were interviewing Charlie about the City Campaign, we had to dive a little deeper on his ABM philosophy.
 After all, he helped pioneer some of the strategies at Engagio.

 ABM is not that different from demand gen. But with demand gen, you have fewer accounts and you can’t do as much.
 A lot of people think ABM isn’t for them, but they miss how widely applicable it is.

-Data can be a differentiator when it comes to your strategy.
+Data can be a differentiator when it comes to your city marketing strategy.
 So you’ve got to do your homework when it comes to data.

 The first thing to do is build your own database.
 And the second thing is to make sure you and the sales team go after the same accounts with a coordinated effort.

 Otherwise, your ABM efforts might get a lot of top-of-funnel interest, but if they’re not the accounts your sales team wants to go after, it’s all for nothing.

 You hear a lot of people talk about this, but it’s true: you have to work with sales development and sales to have a successful ABM strategy.